Table of Contents

 What Is Audacity Noise Reduction?

 Noise reduction is one of Audacity’s many audio editing features.
-Essentially, the software analyzes your audio file and reduces background noises from air conditioner humming, fan noise, electrical equipment, etc.
+The software analyzes your audio file and reduces background noises from air conditioner humming, fan noise, electrical equipment, etc.

 Why Bother With Noise Reduction?

 Your Audacity workflow involves several steps.
-So, why should you bother using the noise reduction feature on top of everything else you already do?
+So, why should you use the noise reduction feature in addition to everything else you already do?

-• It’s easy to use.
-As you’ll see later, you don’t have to climb a huge learning curve as there are only a few basic steps involved.
+- 🛠️ It’s easy to use.
+As you’ll see later, only a few basic steps are involved, so you don’t have to climb a huge learning curve.

-• It’s improves quality.
+- ✨ It improves quality.
 Most notably, noise reduction is a simple way to improve your audio quality drastically.
-Your audience will appreciate just how clean and professional your episodes sound.
+Your audience will appreciate how clean and professional your episodes sound.

-• It’s free.
+- 💸It’s free.
 All users can download the open-source software from Audacity’s open-source website.
-So, it will cost you nothing but your time to use.
+So, using it will cost you nothing but your time.

 What Can Noise Reduction Fix?